nate-strauser/meteor-cookbook/date-time-moment/recipe.md

 ### TODO

-performance test of date vs offset with graphs moment helpers package does offset have issue with 2038?
+* performance test of date vs offset with graphs
+* moment helpers package
+* does offset have issue with year 2038? http://en.wikipedia.org/wiki/Unix_time#Notable_events_in_Unix_time